Jaime-Rangel/digitalPersona/README.md

 ## Advice

-This only works with `DPUruNet` version 1.0.0.0 be careful.
+This only works with `DPUruNet` version 1.0.0.0 be careful, also have to install DigitalPersona U.are.U SDK.

 ## Usage for Nuget